Sylvexia/personal_research/12-10_Personal_Research.md

 # Summary

-- Posit prove of concept work.
+- Posit proof of concept works.
 # TODO:

 - Rewrite the pass